yookue/plexus-spring-util/README.md

 ## Donation

 You like this package?
-Then [donate to Yookue](https://yookue.com/public/donate) to support the development.
+Then [donate to us](https://yookue.com/donation) to support the development.

+## Copyright

+Beijing Yookue Network Technology Ltd.

 ## Website